zd87/recipes/README.md

     ]
 }
 ```
 ## P.S.
-Also it is a legit tasty recipe for breakfast
+It is a legit tasty recipe for breakfast